 These are often more expensive than video ads from social media.
 LinkedIn video ads may set you back by $3,650 every year, so it might not be the best choice for small businesses.

 What’s more, starting ads on this site involves more steps.
-You’ll need to join an auction for LinkedIn video ads, so it’s a far cry from the simpler sites.
+You’ll need to join an auction for LinkedIn video ads, so it’s a far cry from the more specific sites.

-If your target audience is made up of professionals, then this might be the format for you.
+If your target audience is professionals, this might be your online video content format.
 After all, the website is a popular platform for businesses.

 OTT or Streaming Media Services

-A 2019 Statista survey says that 74% of US households subscribe to one video streaming service, while 69% use more than one!
+A 2019 Statista survey says that 74% of US households subscribe to one video streaming service and online channels, while 69% use more than one!
 That’s why video ads appear on them too.